ricopella/eat-da-taco-sequelized/README.md

 A user is able to create a taco name to add to the menu.
 Once a new taco is created, it's added to the `Ready to Eat` section.
 The user then can choose to `Devour` the taco.
 Before they can `Devour` the taco, they must enter their name.
 If a name was given & taco was devoured, the menu item updates to the `Devoured` section and lets you know who ate it.

-* If you hover over a taken (devoured or not) it will tell you when it was created (not devoured) or eaten (devoured).
+* If you hover over a taco (devoured or not) it will tell you when it was created (not devoured) or eaten (devoured).

 * In both `Ready to Eat` and `Devoured` sections, taco's are listed in Assecending order.